Sunday Sauce / Neapolitan Ragù

 Add the tomatoes and seasoning and bring to a boil

-Reduce to a simmer, add the basil and the browned meats
+Reduce to a simmer, add the basil, the remaining spices, and the browned meats

-Partially cover with the lid, and simmer for 6 hours, stirring occasionally
+Partially cover with the lid, and simmer for 6-8 hours, stirring occasionally until meat is falling off the bone and easily shreads apart

 Remove the bone-in meat, removing the bones.
-Shred with a fork, and add back into the sauce.
-If using meatballs, add to the sauce.
+Shred meat with a fork and add back into the sauce.
+If using cooked meatballs, add to the sauce to heat through

 Serving